 Although there are many potential causes for blood in the urine, those most often identified are:

-- Blood disorders (e.g. sickle cell disease, clotting disorders, anticoagulant and anti-platelet drugs)
+- blood disorders (e.g. sickle cell disease, clotting disorders, anticoagulant and anti-platelet drugs); and

 What happens next?

 Your GP may decide that you do not require any further tests at this stage.
 In this case, you should have regular monitoring to assess the following, which may be signs that re-investigation is needed:

 - the development of other urinary symptoms;

 - further episodes of blood in the urine;

 - increasing levels of protein in your urine;

 - progressive deterioration in your kidney function; or

 - the development of high blood pressure.